 Currently the School of Modern Greek is the leading provider of Greek language courses in Cyprus and the Greek language competence certificates awarded to its students have been officially accredited and recognized by the Republic of Cyprus.

-The teaching staff has a special interest in teaching Greek as a foreign or second language since their research work is directly related to language teaching.
-Thus, the second major objective of the School is to promote research on teaching Greek as a foreign/second language and to produce primary materials for teaching Greek.
+The teaching staff has a special interest in teaching Greek as a foreign or second language since their research work is directly related to Greek language teaching.

 See some events – lessons of our School

 on Facebook: School of Modern Greek.
 University of Cyprus

 or on YouTube : School of Modern Greek University Of Cyprus